 The only lot on offer from Carolyn Redmayne was Gavelock Sarah, another daughter of Albany Lincoln.
 This yearling heifer joins the sale leader and travels to Hockerwood herd, Nottingham at £1,500.
 Also joining the Lynn’s herd was Albany Lumen, the first lot in the ring with the virtual hammer falling at £1,475.
 Lumen is sired by Gavelock Dudley, itself a son of Boresisle Lawrence, a prolific sire of many successful breeding and show cattle.

-The final lot to sell was another from the Carpenters herd of I and H MacLeod, Malvern, Worcestershire.
-Maiden heifer Carpenters Lavender 2nd, a daughter of renowned Shefford Monarch bred by P Carter, joins the newly established herd at the Courteenhall Estate, Northampton, at £1,225.
+Two more from the Carpenters herd of I and H MacLeod, Malvern, Worcestershire were in-calf heifer Carpenters Curly 16th and maiden heifer Carpenters Lavender 2nd, both daughters of the renowned Shefford Monarch bred by P Carter, and both joining the newly established herd at the Courteenhall Estate, Northampton at £1,500 and £1,225 respectively.

 Auctioneer: Denis Barrett